What are the most common questions?

 Reviewed By :

-Would you like to see some Ureaplasma Shared Stories?
+Would you be interested in viewing some Ureaplasma Shared Stories?

-In the only episode of acute cystitis in 2017 and the 1st, 2nd and 3rd episodes of 2018, the therapeutic protocol was prescribed by 2 different urologists.
-They examined her as always.
-The symptoms were local itching in the intimate areas, burning, smelly urine and increased urination frequency.
-Her STD Doctor prescribed a urinalysis and urine culture with the relative antibiogram, followed by a specific Ureaplasma medication.
-This depends on the case (levofloxacin, amoxicillin, ceftriaxone, etc. ), accompanied by an invitation to drink lots of water (1.5 – 2.0 l per day).
+The therapeutic protocol was prescribed by two distinct urologists in the sole episode of acute cystitis in 2017 and the first, second, and third episodes of 2018.
+Her examination was conducted in the same manner as usual.
+These symptoms included burning, increased urination frequency, smelly urine, and localized irritation in the intimate areas.
+Her STD doctor recommended a urinalysis and urine culture with the relative antibiogram, followed by a specific Ureaplasma medication.
+This is contingent upon the specific case (levofloxacin, amoxicillin, ceftriaxone, etc.), and it is accompanied by an invitation to consume an abundance of water (1.5 to 2.0 liters per day).

-For STD prevention, in some cases, she has prescribed the intake of supplements such as KYSTELLA (based on D-Mannose); others of KISTINOX ACT and lactic ferments with D-Mannose (UTIBIS), plus another supplement for accelerating intestinal transit (NOSTIP).
-But the Ueraplasma problem always recurred every time after a short period.
+In certain instances, she has recommended the consumption of supplements such as KYSTELLA (which is based on D-Mannose), KISTINOX ACT, and lactic ferments with D-Mannose (UTIBIS), as well as another supplement that accelerates intestinal transit (NOSTIP), for the prevention of STDs.
+However, the Ueraplasma issue consistently resurfaced after a brief period.

 After the July 4th, 2018 episode caused by faecal Enterococcus, a third specialist prescribed a more complex 6-month treatment: 15 days per month of lactic ferments and probiotics (NATURAFLORA PLUS, PROLACTIS IVU), rejected estrogens (GELISTROL) after 3 applications due to invasiveness.
-Every other month, IALURIL SOFTGELS capsules for 15 days, and UROGYN tablets (3 per day) every day, along with one NEOFURADANTIN 100 mg tablet every evening throughout the STD treatment, except for the initial 7 days (2 tablets per day).
-To counteract the acute episode due to faecal Enterococcus.
+IALURIL SOFTGELS capsules are administered every other month for a period of 15 days, and UROGYN tablets are taken three times daily.
+Additionally, one NEOFURADANTIN 100 mg tablet is taken every evening during the STD treatment, with the exception of the initial seven days, during which two tablets are taken per day.
+In an effort to negate the acute episode caused by faecal Enterococcus.

 On December 27th 2018, after the visit, which also identified a vaginal infection, the professor prescribed a therapy plan.
-CHEMICETIN: 500 mg, ova for 3 evenings in a row.
+CHEMICETIN: 500 mg, administered orally three consecutive evenings.
 Then SOAVEMIN – ovules 1 per week for 10 weeks + SOAVEMIN underwear for intimate hygiene.
 However, as a prophylactic protocol for UTIs, UNIDROX 600 (Prulifloxacin) – antibiotic – 1 tablet per week for 4 months before bed.
 Nothing else: neither D-Mannose nor lactic ferments, nor laxatives against constipation or anything else.

 This therapeutic protocol was followed carefully and briefly interrupted on January 30th 2019.
 This was due to an acute episode of Escherichia coli (the first acute episode of 2019) with a bacterial load of 1000000 CFU/ml.
 It was treated with AUGMENTIN (an antibiotic)—1 tablet every 12 hours for six days.
 Subsequently, my mother resumed the prescribed prevention protocol until the end of April 19th 2019.